ALGOL 68C (Cambridge University)

 a68c4.pdf SYSOUT listing of file 4 (installation instructions) from the original source tape. alg68c.map TAPEMAP output for the alg68c.het tape image. algol68c Jobstream to reload the original source tape to disk. algprocs Jobstream to install the procedures in your Procedure Library to execute the compiler. algtest1 - 4 Four jobtreams containing test ALGOL programs to verify the compiler operates as expected. reload Jobstream to restore the compiler libraries from IEBCOPY created tape. alg68c.het The tape image created by IEBCOPY containing the three Partitioned dataset contents. algol68c.aws The original source tape from H390-MVS group file area.

-Uncompress the archive (use the tar xvzf algol68c.tgz command on Linux, or under CYGWIN; or use WinZip or ZipNAll on Windows/??).
+Uncompress the archive (use the tar xvzf algol68c.tgz command on Linux or use WinZip or ZipNAll on Windows).
 The tape images should go into your tape image subdirectory, and the jobstreams should go into your JCL subdirectory.
 The map file may be viewed with a text editor or printed.
 In order to view the pdf, you will need a copy of Adobe Acrobat Reader.
 The jobstreams and map file were created under Windows, so the lines are terminated with x'0d0a'.

 Prior to submitting the RELOAD jobstream, you must edit it and change the value of the default parameter TVOL on the PROC statement to specify the Volume Serial of the target volume to which the datasets are to be restored.
 The target Volume Serial may specify a target volume that is not a 3350, but you must ensure that the blocksizes of the restored datasets will fit on the target device (as shown in the alg68c.map).
 You may change the value of THLQ, which specifies the high level qualifier of the dataset names to which the libraries will be restored, but if you change from the default of SYS2, you will also need to edit the ALGPROCS and all four ALGTEST jobstreams to change all occurrences of SYS2 to the new value of THLQ as they must agree for the compiler to function.